APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- They may have a different obligation than the UC and CSU system under CA law

+#### Had the incident occurred at a fraternity...

+- 2020 CFR is clear and explicit with respect to Title VI jurisdiction

+- Post-2020, while there is language in the Title IX law for the inclusion of fraternities and sororities, due to the non-affiliate status of SCU fraternities and sororities, had the incident occurred at a frat, it would have been dismissed.
+(There's language in the SCU policy that permits broader interpretations, but given this was not the action taken with respect to the case and the previous policy, there's no reason to believe it would apply here.)

+- Beginning in 2022, the SCU policy provides a "scope"---"This Policy can also be applied to the effects of off-campus misconduct that effectively deprives or limits the educational or employment access, benefits, and/or opportunities.10" (footnote is very vague)

+	- By the SCU 2022 policy standard can the effects of a single assault occurring outside the program or activity be considered hostile environment sexual harassment within their program or activity?
+No, because it may be sufficiently severe, but not pervasive.

+	- The above was the official SCU policy on SVSH until August of 2024

 ### The Clery Act

 - Santa Clara University Clery responsibility---

 	- "A crime is considered “reported” when it is brought to the attention of a CSA, Campus Safety Services or local law enforcement by a victim, witness, other third party, or even the suspect."

-		- Had the reports just been made (does not automatically initiate investigation or notify respondent), with respect to the drugging and assault incident, SCU might have been flagged by the DOE (verify)
+		- Had the reports just been made (does not automatically initiate investigation or notify respondent), with respect to the drugging and assault incidents, SCU might have been flagged by the DOE (verify)

 	- [Intersection with Title IX](https://www.scu.edu/media/offices/university-operations/campus-safety/campus-safety/miscellaneous/FERPA-Chart.pdf)